AdvancedMining

 The Player has 2 stats which are determined by the item they are holding: The Mining Speed and the Breaking Power.
 The held item can also specify the Tool Type.

-To give a tool or set stats to the item you're holding use the /advmining tool
+To give a tool or set stats to the item you're holding use the /advmining tool command.

 The whole mining system works by subtracting the player's Mining Speed from the mined block's Strength value every tick until it reaches 0.